-Giacomo Fanale, curator of the exhibition, writes in his catalog text: Flaminia Fanale offers the user in a captivating way, seducing the public with its frames whose rendering borders on the pictorial work, in which one recognizes a certain familiarity with the surrealism of Salvator Dalì, where everything is understood as inside a frame in which it is established a precise order of vision, and in which an image of unquestionable charm is described.
+Flaminia Fanale proposes itself to the viewer in a captivating way, seducing the public with her frames whose rendering borders on the pictorial work, in which one recognizes a certain familiarity with the surrealism of Salvator Dalì, where everything is understood as within a frame in which it is established a precise order of vision, and in which an image of indisputable charm is described.

-Burning Man is the festival that takes place in the Black Rock desert in Nevada since 1991 and that every year sees the participation of almost 70,000 people from all over the world.
-Password is freedom of expression, thanks to which each participant tells his own dream world.
-A cathartic experience in a border area, a
+Burning Man is the festival that has taken place in the Black Rock desert in Nevada since 1991 and that every year sees the participation of almost 70,000 people from all over the world.
+The watchword is freedom of expression, thanks to which each participant tells their dream world.
+A cathartic experience in a border place, a

 non-place that lives in the contradiction of being a system where precise regulations are in force within an unexpected and surprising scenario on which hovers a dimension of precariousness that the Palermo photographer, Flaminia Fanale, manages to reproduce through bold frames, light and colors .
 Cathedrals, structural and human, arise out of nowhere, in a realm of illusion without space and time.
 Each photo becomes a document of a town that is destined to disappear, of transitory architectures that testify to the events and extravagances of temporary inhabitants and of a creative process destined to burn itself, physically and metaphorically, quickly.